PhilippeBourree/contrepet/ReadMe.txt

 Brian is in the kitchen

 Contrepet is a spoonerism solver.
-It's too important subject for the French to explain it in English...
+It's too important a subject for the French to explain in English.